Aleks Krotoski: Career

-From 1999 to 2001 she co-presented Channel 4's late evening video gaming review show, Bits with Emily Booth and Emily Newton Dunn, and from 2001 to 2002 co-presented video game review programme Thumb Bandits alongside Iain Lee.
+From 1999 to 2001 Krotoski presented the Channel 4 video game show Bits with Emily Booth and Emily Newton Dunn.
+From 2001 to 2002 presented video game review programme Thumb Bandits with Iain Lee.

-In 2006, she contributed to the United Kingdom's Department for Education and Skills and the Entertainment and Leisure Software Publishers Association (ELSPA) collaboration, "Unlimited Learning: The role of computer and video games in curriculum-based education".
+In 2006, Krotoski contributed to the United Kingdom's Department for Education and Skills and the Entertainment and Leisure Software Publishers Association (ELSPA) collaboration, "Unlimited Learning: The role of computer and video games in curriculum-based education".
 In 2004, she wrote ELSPA's "Chicks and Joysticks: An exploration of women and gaming".

-In September 2006 she was named one of the games industry's 100 most influential women by NextGen.biz and in November 2006 she was named one of the "Top Ten Girl Geeks" by CNET, two spots behind fictional character Lisa Simpson.
+In September 2006 Krotoski was named one of the games industry's 100 most influential women by NextGen.biz and in November 2006 she was named one of the "Top Ten Girl Geeks" by CNET, two spots behind fictional character Lisa Simpson.

-In February 2010, she presented The Virtual Revolution for BBC Two.
+In February 2010, Krotoski presented The Virtual Revolution for BBC Two.
 This TV documentary series was described by the BBC as charting "two decades of profound change since the invention of the World Wide Web, weighing up the huge benefits and the unforeseen downsides."
 She also presented an accompanying four-part podcast series on the BBC World Service.

-As of November 2010, she was Researcher in Residence at the British Library and curator of the Growing Knowledge digital exhibition at the library, and a visiting fellow at the London School of Economics.
+As of November 2010, Krotoski was Researcher in Residence at the British Library and curator of the Growing Knowledge digital exhibition at the library, and a visiting fellow at the London School of Economics.

-She presented the Guardian podcast Tech Weekly and contributes to guardian.co.uk.
+Krotoski presented the Guardian podcast Tech Weekly and contributes to guardian.co.uk.
 She formerly contributed occasional stories to The Guardian's now defunct Online print section (which was later renamed Technology), and was one of the core contributor's to the Guardian's original Gamesblog.

-Since 2011, she has presented the BBC Radio 4 series Digital Human, which examines the relationship between human behavior and the use of the World Wide Web.
+Since 2011, Krotoski has presented the BBC Radio 4 series Digital Human, which examines the relationship between human behavior and the use of the World Wide Web.
 On July 4, 2013, her book Untangling the Web was published.
 It was based on "thirteen years of research" concurrently with her previous activities.
 It received reviews in the journal Nature and The Observer.

 Personal life

-Krotoski married Ben Hammersley in April 2014; their daughter was born in September 2014.
+Krotoski married Ben Hammersley in April 2014.
+Their daughter was born in September 2014.